Ager Aketxe: Almería

 On 7 September 2020, after being relegated, Aketxe agreed to a two-year contract with UD Almería in the same league.
-He again scored in his very first appearance, helping to a 2–0 away win against CD Lugo.
+He again scored in his first appearance, helping to a 2–0 away win against CD Lugo.

 Eibar

-On 27 July 2021, Aketxe signed a two-year deal with SD Eibar, recently relegated to the second tier.
+On 27 July 2021, Aketxe signed a two-year deal with SD Eibar, recently relegated to the second tier; in July 2023, he extended it until the summer of 2024.
+He netted a career-best 11 times during that campaign.

+Zaragoza

+On 7 August 2024, Aketxe joined Real Zaragoza on a two-year contract on a free transfer.
+He scored once again in his league bow, in the 4–0 victory at Cádiz.

+Later career

+On 31 August 2025, Aketxe moved to the Malaysia Super League on a contract at Johor Darul Ta'zim FC.

 Personal life

-Aketxe's older brother, Isaac, is also a footballer; he too was groomed at Athletic Bilbao's youth setup.
+Aketxe's older brother, Isaac, was also a footballer; he too was developed at Athletic Bilbao's youth setup.
 Their father, known as Isaac Aqueche due to spelling conventions of the time, played as a midfielder in the lower divisions of Spanish football including a spell with Athletic's reserves.

 In May 2016, Aketxe and two others were put on trial for having caused minor injuries to an off-duty ertzaina the previous August during a local festival in his place of residence, the Getxo neighbourhood of Romo.